Skip to Main Navigation | Skip to Content

 The Office of Sponsored Programs (OSP) is the academic service support unit dedicated to serving Central's faculty, professional staff, and students in obtaining extramural funding and administering awards that are received.
 The OSP establishes, administers, and coordinates programs that guide UCM in its research, scholarly activity, and creative endeavors.
 In particular, OSP maintains access to GrantLink, a web-based database of funding opportunities from private and government sources, works with faculty and staff to develop and review grant proposals and approve draft budgets, coordinates and sponsors informational workshops, and conducts training workshops.

-The Ethics in Research document (Faculty Guide, Section IV-N) guides all scholarly and creative activities conducted by faculty, staff, and students.
+The Ethics in Research document (Academic Policy and Procedure, Section IV-N) guides all scholarly and creative activities conducted by faculty, staff, and students.
 This document addresses the integrity of research conducted at the University.
 As a community of scholars, in which truthfulness and integrity are fundamental, the University established procedures for the investigation of allegations of scholarly or scientific misconduct.
 The purpose of these procedures (1) protects the public from the results of misconduct, (2) protects innocent scientists and scholars from retribution or harassment or interference with their academic freedom, and (3) protects from retribution the individual who unmaliciously presents evidence of misconduct.

 The Faculty Senate Ethics in Research Committee is responsible for the mediator, inquiry, and investigation tasks mandated by the Ethics in Research document and applicable federal requirements.
 This committee also provides processing of complaints regarding scientific or scholarly misconduct, and processing of conflict of interest complaints (Sponsored Projects Administration Manual).